Lramseyer/vaporview/README.md

 ## Custom Signals

 Vaporview allows users to create custom signals from a subset of bits from a multi-bit signal.
-To create a custom signal, right click on a multi-bit variable, and select **New Signal From Bit Range...**.
-This will prompt the user in the command bar for a bit range.
+To create a custom signal, right click on a multi-bit variable, and select **New Signal From Bit Range...** This will prompt the user in the command bar for a bit range.
 This allows for single bit or multi bit inputs, and will create a new custom signal that can be moved and displayed independently of the original signal.

-Alternatively, signals can be automatically split into all individual bits.
-To do this, right click on the multi-bit variable, and select **Create Signals From Bits**.
-This will create a group with all of the individual bits in the group.
+Alternatively, signals can be automatically split into all individual bits, nibbles, bytes, words, etc. To do this, right click on the multi-bit variable, go to **Create Signals From**, and select bit width.
+This will create a group with all of the bits split (starting from bit 0.)

 ## Time Units